 based on 7 reviews

 Really very good.
-Excellent wine.
-Smooth and balanced.
+An excellent wine.
+Smooth and well-balanced.

 See all reviews from this customer